m5c/EthereumGuide/ethereum-guide.md

     Address: {67b7b218cb53611612e2983cf2fa45ce01540cf9}
 ```

 The last line indicates the unique address of your new account.
-When later transfering ether between accounts we need this address.
+When later transferring ether between accounts we need this address.
 This address is also referred to as the coinbase.
 If you now check the content of your ~/.ethereum directory the newly created account will show up there.

         schieder@chartreuse:.ethereum $ tree